 Erica Ban, RD, MS, is an experienced Registered Dietitian with 10+ years experience, specializing in the nutritional counseling of eating disorders.
 Through highly individualized treatment, Erica helps clients develop a healthy relationship with food and their body.
 Founded on a non-diet approach, her work incorporates mindful/ intuitive eating while also using meal plans when desired and/or necessary.
 She work with a team approach to treatment and collaborate regularly with therapists, psychiatrists and physicians to offer the most comprehensive care.

 Elaine DiMola, Ph.D. is a Licensed Psychologist in New York and New Jersey.
 Dr. DiMola graduated with a doctoral degree in Psychology from Fordham University and has a Masters Degree in group process psychology.
 She is the former Supervising Senior Psychologist at Rockland Psychiatric Hospital and served as a member of the Hospital Forensic Committee.
-She is intensively trained in Dialectical Behavior Therapy and serves as a DBT staff consultant and trainer at the hospital.
+She is intensively trained in Dialectical Behavior Therapy and served as a DBT staff consultant and trainer at the hospital.
 At the Koch Center, Dr. DiMola runs DBT skills groups and provides individual DBT therapy.
 Additionally, she is interested in trauma treatment, cognitive behavioral treatments and coping behavior.

 Eric Eigenbrot, LCSW, has 23 years of direct clinical practice experience using individual, couples, family and group modalities.
 Ericís areas of expertise include mood and anxiety disorders, PTSD/trauma, DBT, Family Therapy and Mindfulness Based Stress Reduction.
 He is also intensively trained in Dialectical Behavior Therapy.